yegor256/blog/_drafts/_vesting.md

 investments come to those who can <del>fool</del>
 [pitch]({% pst 2016/mar/2016-03-28-unspoken-secrets-of-elevator-pitch %}) an investor,
 not to those who write the best Java code.
-Thus, the work programmers do and the "value events" the startup aiming to reach are pretty much disconnected.
+Thus, the work programmers do and the "value events" the startup is aiming to reach are pretty much disconnected.

 A more logical formula is **microvesting**, which we practice in projects managed by [Zerocracy](http://www.zerocracy.com).
 It is as simple as that: A company has